andrewchaiban-mq/nsw-crime-analysis-report/README.md

 * Crime data exploration and visualisation
 * K-means clustering analysis of crime across NSW LGAs
 * Regression analysis of crime and socio-econimic factors

+*This project was completed in Semester 2 2021 at Macquarie University for COMP2200 - Data Science.*